liberu-genealogy/genealogy-old/README.md

 1. Make sure php artisan queue:work is running

+2. Make sure root database user is being used.

-2. Register a new user (make sure root MySQL used).
+3. Register a new user and login.

-3. Go to gedcom / import and upload https://github.com/arbre-app/public-gedcoms/blob/master/files/royal92.ged
+4. Go to gedcom / import and upload https://github.com/cgdsoftware/public-gedcoms/blob/master/files/royal92.ged

 ## Broadcasting Setup